Frances Tustin: Psychotherapy career

 She returned to London and published her first book Autism and Childhood Psychosis in 1972 followed by three more books and numerous journal articles, translated worldwide, up until her death, at age 81, in 1994.

 Legacy

 Her contribution to the development of psychoanalysis was recognized in 1984 by the British Psychoanalytical Society, which awarded her the rare status of Honorary Affiliate Member.

 The Frances Tustin Memorial Trust awards an annual prize for papers addressing the treatment of autistic states in children, adolescents or adults.

 Controversy

-At the beginning of the 21st century with a gestalt shift in Autism studies underway, Tustin views on autism and the medical treatment have come under severe attack from self-advocating Autistic groups and some peer-reviewed articles.
+At the beginning of the 21st century, with a gestalt shift in autism studies underway, Tustin's views on autism and the medical treatment have come under severe attack from self-advocating Autistic groups and some peer-reviewed articles.